juanmamaffei/chamber_of_secrets/docs/pending.md

 - If password expires, only show to owner.
 - Search field in dashboard.
 - Tutorial when ownpassword.length == 0.
+- Add categories to passwords.
+This categories would have password too.

 ## Things to delevoper environment